 We laugh at jokes that aren’t funny.

-So we get so busy trying to be the perfect woman just to keep him, we forget to ask the one question that actually matters:
+We get so busy trying to be the woman he won’t leave that we forget to ask the one question that actually matters: Is he even a decent man?

 3. We Mistake Struggle for Love